tthorntone/AdNauseam-Wiki/Experimental-features.md

 This page is about the experimental features which you can enable in µBlock.
 Features which I think are good for the users but which I consider aren't yet mature in design/implementation are considered experimental.

 Experimental features are disabled by default, you can enabled them in the _Settings_ tab in the dashboard.
+As long as a feature is labeled "experimental", I can't guarantee it will work flawlessly.

 ### Privacy exposure reduction: local mirroring